codecov/codecov-javascript-bundler-plugins/.changeset/new-chefs-fold.md

 "@codecov/webpack-plugin": patch
 ---

-Rename uploaderOverrides to uploadOverrides, and remove url from uploadOverrides.
+Rename uploaderOverrides to uploadOverrides, remove url from uploadOverrides, and removal of repoToken/globalUploadToken in favour of just uploadToken.